 Day 3 Ostuni and the Natural Park Dune Costiere (12km, +230m -110m)

-After breakfast, private transfer (about 1hr) to an old farmhouse in the Natural Park Dune Costiere, starting point of today’s walk.
+After breakfast, transfer (about 1hr) to an old farmhouse in the Natural Park Dune Costiere, the starting point of today’s walk.

-Hike through fields and crops: here the soil is rich and generous, and each season is able to give an incredible variety of fruits and landscapes.
+You will hike through fields: here the soil is rich and fertile, and each season is able to produce an incredible variety of fruits and crops.
 After a short tasting break in a small family-run farm surrounded by all this nature, you will continue up the hills, through the forest, climbing slowly towards the white Ostuni and its hilltop old town.

 The area is very important for the findings that prove human presence in the area since the Paleolithic.